As I type this, the kids and I are on our way to Greece. This will be my second time in Greece and the kids first.

 Day 10: Amouliani Island

 While on Amouliani Island we are staying at Agionissi Resort.
 We LOVE this resort!
+Here is my review of Agionissi Resort.
 Although the island is close to Ouranoupolis It’s far enough away to feel like a private island far away.
 One of the best parts of staying here was the nightly sunsets.
 They were tremendous.

 The kids are a little sick of Greek breakfast, so they are thrilled out of their minds when we find out they can order pancakes at the pool bar.